-Maybe you don’t feel ready to help anyone else yet, and that is ok!
-Find a meeting near you and connect.
+Maybe you don’t feel ready to help anyone else yet, which is ok!

 Reach out to your sponsor or a trusted friend who loves you.
-Or maybe a sibling who has missed you.

 “You can’t defeat the darkness by keeping it caged inside of you.” — Seth Adam Smith